I Am... Sasha Fierce: Music and lyrics

 "Ave Maria" samples Franz Schubert's "Ave Maria".
 Critics noted "Diva" as a variation on Lil Wayne's "A Milli" and coined it as its female counterpart.
 "Diva" carries a stuttering beat.

-"Sweet Dreams" was critically acclaimed for its use of electronic bassline, which some critics compared to Michael Jackson's "Beat It" because of its electropop sound.
-"Sweet Dreams" is derived from contemporary R&B and incorporates influences from the classic 1980s funk.
+"Sweet Dreams" was praised by critics for its use of electronic bassline, which some critics compared to Michael Jackson's "Beat It" because of its electropop sound.
+"Sweet Dreams" is rooted in contemporary R&B and incorporates influences from the classic 1980s funk.
 "Broken-Hearted Girl" is a midtempo piano ballad.
-Its production and melody is backed by strings and a drum machine beat.
-According to Spence D. of IGN Music, "Hello" comes off like another ballad that "populate[s] the first part of the album."
+Its production and melody are backed by strings and a drum machine beat.
+According to Spence D. of IGN Music, "Hello" comes across as another ballad that "populate[s] the first part of the album."
 It contains the Jerry Maguire line – "You had me at hello" – as part of its chorus.
-It essentially consists of "sweet guitar-picking and delicate harmonies."
-According to critics, "Video Phone" contains lyrics that are in reference to "a celebration of Skype sex and putting on a solo show, on camera, for a guy you just met at the club".
-The remixed version featured both Beyoncé and Lady Gaga trading verses with one another.
-Musically the song consists of simple lyrics, with hidden innuendos, and is backed by thin-spread beats; Beyoncé and Gaga uttering gasps and groans while singing the song.
+It consists mainly of "sweet guitar-picking and delicate harmonies."
+According to critics, "Video Phone" contains lyrics referring to "a celebration of Skype sex and putting on a solo show, on camera, for a guy you just met at the club".
+The remixed version features both Beyoncé and Lady Gaga trading verses with one another.
+Musically, the song consists of simple lyrics, with subtle innuendos, and is backed by sparse beats, with Beyoncé and Gaga uttering gasps and groans while singing.
 "Disappear" consists of "sweet guitar-picking and delicate harmonies".
-"That's Why You're Beautiful" is a slow-tempo soft rock and rock power ballad, which consists of a "grungy" guitar riff and stuterring drums.
-Critics compared the song with the materials by Alice in Chains and Jill Scott.
+"That's Why You're Beautiful" is a slow-tempo soft rock and rock power ballad, which features a "grungy" guitar riff and stuttering drums.
+Critics compared the song with material by Alice in Chains and Jill Scott.
 The platinum edition of the album also included a cover version of Billy Joel's song "Honesty" (1979).